BodhiOng/Proof-of-Publish-Timestamping-Portal/documentation/setup.md

 ## 4. Prepare Local Database

 Ensure database `proof_publish` exists in PostgreSQL.
+Use pgAdmin to create it.
+Take note of all of the sensitive informations mentioned in Env's DATABASE_URL

 The app auto-creates required tables on first API access.